mdfazlurrahmanduq/mdfazlurrahmanduq/README.md

 I'm **Md Fazlur Rahman** — a data enthusiast passionate about analytics, machine learning, and business insights.
-🎓 I hold an MS in Analytics and Information Management at Duquesne University.
+🎓 I hold an MS in Analytics and Information Management from Duquesne University.

 Here are some ideas to get you started: